Belarus flight: Germany demands explanation of diversion, arrest | DW | 23.05.2021

 Some 171 passengers on board the flight — between two European Union member states — were unable to proceed with their journey.

+The European Commission said shortly after 7 p.m.
+CET (1700 UTC/GMT) that the flight had been allowed to leave.
+However, it was unclear if Protasevic was among those on board.

-Bloc officials warned Belarus that it would be held responsible for the fate of the diverted flight, calling for all passengers to be released.
+Bloc officials had earlier warned Belarus that it would be held responsible for the fate of the diverted flight, calling for all passengers to be released.

 "We hold the government of Belarus responsible for the security of all passengers and the aircraft," EU foreign policy chief Josep Borrell tweeted.